 Naxos is also linked with Dionysus, the wine-god of ancient Greece.
 The islet Palatia was where Theseus abandoned Ariadne, who went on to marry Dionysus– the islet also known as Bacchus in demotic Greek, and some believe the temple was in fact dedicated to Dionysus rather than Apollo.

-It’s a local institution to take a stroll up to the Portara for sunset (so visit at sunrise if you want to avoid the crowds).
+It’s an unmissable tradition to take a stroll up to the Portara for sunset (so visit at sunrise if you want to avoid the crowds).

 WHICH AREA TO STAY ON NAXOS

 The old town of Naxos Chora has a limited number of cute rooms, from basic to boutique.
 But the widest range of accommodation is between the Chora and the beach section of the town, known as Agios Georgios.
 Newer but still whitewashed and just 5 minutes walk from the centre of town (and from the ferry dock), the tangle of streets behind Agios Georgios is awash with good value lodgings.

 The bars close down fairly early in the evening and the action moves into town or to the clubs so no need to worry about noise.
 Hotels with pools are situated further along the beach or towards the back of town.

 If you’re looking for more of a holiday vibe, the main resort towns are Prokopios and Aghia Anna, both just a short distance from Naxos Chora and accessible via a regular and cheap local bus.

 If you’re staying in a hotel further out you may want your own transport.